Donald Trump skipped the GOP debate again. This time, his rivals took him on directly

 Nikki Haley, the former South Carolina governor and United Nations ambassador, drew larger crowds and new interest after the first debate.
 Her team raised expectations prior to Wednesday's debate ahead of an expected campaign swing in Iowa.

-Haley didn't single out Trump but instead picked multiple fights with entrepreneur Vivek Ramaswamy, as she did in August.
+Haley accused Trump of not being tough enough on China while he was president.
+She picked multiple fights with Ramaswamy, as she did in August.
 She assailed him for creating a campaign account on TikTok, the social media app that many Republicans criticize as a possible spy tool for China.

 “Honestly, every time I hear you, I feel a little bit dumber for what you say,” Haley said.